kccheung/generate-od-pubtools/docs/README_cw2.md

     - Construct a 431-cell grid for Fukuoka-shi from government open source data: [国土数値情報ダウンロードサイト](https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-2025.html).
     - Calibrate population and area features using Japanese stats.
-    - Run GlODGen / WeDAN to generate a Fukuoka commuting OD matrix.
+    - Run GlODGen pipepline (which includes RemoteClip-RN50 and WeDAN model) to generate a Fukuoka commuting OD matrix.
     - Interpret the pattern in terms of SDGs (e.g. SDG 11 Sustainable Cities, SDG 10 Inequalities).

-3. **Critical reflection**

-    - Discuss **reproducibility limits** (stochastic diffusion, version drift).
-    - Analyse **contextual transfer**: what works / fails when applying a US-trained model to a Japanese city.

 ---